Skip to main content

 How often do I need to replace filters on the iSpring RCC7AK?

 The RCC7AK has five different filter elements on different schedules.
-The three pre-filters (sediment PP, GAC, and CTO carbon block) should be replaced every 6-12 months ($20-30 for the set).
-The RO membrane lasts 2-3 years ($30-40).
-The post-carbon and alkaline filters last 12 months each ($15-20).
-Total annual filter cost runs approximately $50-70 — one of the lowest ongoing costs for any RO system.
+The three pre-filters (sediment PP, GAC, and CTO carbon block) should be replaced every 6-12 months.
+The RO membrane lasts 2-3 years.
+The post-carbon and alkaline filters last 12 months each.
+Total annual filter cost is among the lowest of any RO system — one of the key reasons this model delivers such strong long-term value.

 Final Verdict

 The iSpring RCC7AK is the best RO system for the money, period.
-Under $200 gets you 6-stage filtration with alkaline remineralization that rivals systems costing twice as much.
+At a mid-range price you get 6-stage filtration with alkaline remineralization that rivals systems costing twice as much.

 Check Price on Amazon